carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### Value

 The `value` factory method is used to create a value channel.
-Values are put inside  `()`  to assign them to a channel.
+Values are put inside  parentheses `()`  to assign them to a channel.
 For example:

 ~~~
 ch1 = Channel.value()